Ashok3201/Rock_Paper_Scissors/README.md

 - Use Functions and if-else conditional statement
 - Solve each subform problem and check output is correct.
 - When All Subform problem solve then implement big problem via join subform and check output is correct

+## Dividing Problem in Subform:
+- [  ] Write the logic to get the computer choice
+- [  ] Write the logic to get the human choice
+- [  ] Declare the players score variables
+- [  ] Write the logic to play a single round
+- [  ] Write the logic to play the entire game